cjtinant/FFA_regional-skew/docs/README.md

 metadata guides related to the **Regional Skew Estimation** project.
 Materials here are designed to be human-readable, versioned, and referenceable in publications, milestone reports, or modeling scripts.
+This folder complements the `reports/` folder, which contains milestone-specific logs, exploratory notes, and in-progress `.Rmd` analysis files.

 ------------------------------------------------------------------------